 The Fourth Minority

-The guiding principle at federal level remains the mastery of the German language.
-The debate is topical at a time when the Federal Supreme Court (Bundesgericht) is dealing with the issue of only one foreign language in primary education (in addition to German, Romansh or Italian, depending on the commune in which the language is spoken).
+The debate is topical at a time when the Federal Supreme Court in Lausanne deals with the education of foreign language(s) in primary schools (in addition to German, Romansh or Italian, depending on the commune in which the language is spoken).